UBS hit by warning on Swiss franc and negative rates

 UBS was hit by a bill last year of more than $1 billion to settle past scandals.

-The behavior of global banks is under renewed scrutiny after Britain's HSBC Holdings (HSBA.L) admitted failings by its Swiss private bank that may have allowed some customers to dodge taxes..
+The behaviour of global banks is under renewed scrutiny after Britain's HSBC Holdings (HSBA.L) admitted failings by its Swiss private bank that may have allowed some customers to dodge taxes..

 One London-based UBS investor said the results laid bare several disconcerting headwinds including the threat of costly litigation, near-zero interest rates, and the continued appreciation of the Swiss franc.